 - 2.6.1 There shall be a Permanent Judicial Commission [herein referred to as PJC] composed of eleven (11) members, one from each of the ten presbyteries of the Synod, plus one additional member from any presbytery to be nominated and elected when all other presbyteries are represented.
 The Synod PJC members shall be nominated by the Nominating Committee and elected by the Synod for a term of six years in classes as nearly equal in number and in gender as possible.
 PJC members shall be elected at the October meeting of the Synod, to begin service in January of the following year.
-No one having served on the Commission for a term of six years shall be eligible for re-election until four years shall have elapsed (D-5.0100). - 2.6.2 The PJC shall elect its own moderator and clerk annually from among its own membership.
+Terms of service according to the Book of Order. - 2.6.2 The PJC shall elect its own moderator and clerk annually from among its own membership.
 The PJC shall elect a moderator pro tem in the event the moderator of the PJC is unable to attend. - 2.6.3 The PJC shall act upon all items referred to it by the presbyteries, or originated in the Synod, in accordance with the provisions of the Rules of Discipline. - 2.6.4 In addition to regular staff responsibilities, the stated clerk shall be authorized to convene the PJC and preside until a moderator has been elected.